makayla-haggerty/Snake-Game/README.md

 How to play:
 You use the arrow keys to play.

-If the game is not letting you controk the snake click on the canvas to be able to play.
+If the game is not letting you control the snake click on the canvas to be able to play.